pin3da/dotfiles/scripts/rhythmbox/README.md

 # Preparation

+1. Download app.js and package.json files.

-If you have installed nodejs just run.
+2. If you have installed nodejs just run (in the same directory of app.js and package.json).

         $ npm install

-else, install [nodejs](http://nodejs.org/) and back to the previous step.
+   else, install [nodejs](http://nodejs.org/) and back to the step 2.

 # Usage